Freebie and the Bean (TV series): Reception

-The show ran opposite the very popular series The Love Boat, which overshadowed it in viewer polls.
+The show ran opposite The Love Boat, which overshadowed it in viewer polls.
 In their book The Complete Directory to Prime Time Network and Cable TV Shows, 1946-Present, authors Tim Brooks and Earle F. Marsh write, "Unfortunately this series was such as mishmash of comedy and drama, slapstick and reality, that it soon sank without a trace.
 The fact that it was scheduled opposite ABC's The Love Boat-which had no trouble defining what it wanted to be-probably didn't help."